piersholt/wilhelm-docs/README.md

 ## Overview

-- K-Bus: Karosserie ("Body") Bus
+- K-Bus: Karosserie (Body) Bus
 - I-Bus: Instrumentation Bus

+This documentation is **not authoritive**.

+- no association with BMW et al.
-This documentation _should not be considered authoritive_.
-The protocol was progressively reverse engineered while developing [Walter](#), and as with any black box system, functionality is a deduction at best.
+- the protocol was reverse engineered while developing [Walter](https://github.com/piersholt/walter)
+- as with any black box system, functionality is at best, a deduction
+- caveat emptor!
+If you're not prepared to bork it, don't put 'ya fork it

-This documentation is _not comprehensive_.
+This documentation is **not comprehensive**.

 - many commands are simply yet to be documented
 - given the number of models, it's not realistic to test all equipment/variants (i.e. there is more than 10 variants of instrument cluster)
-- some equipment is hard to find due to rarity, or value (i.e. Z8 instrument cluster...)
+- some equipment is hard to find due to rarity, or value (i.e. Z8 instrument cluster)
 - equipment can be region dependent (i.e. Traffic Management Channel), or completely obsolete (i.e. factory telephone), both of which hamper testing.